schwamster/doc-identity/Readme.md

 [![Docker Automated buil](https://img.shields.io/docker/automated/jrottenberg/ffmpeg.svg)](https://hub.docker.com/r/schwamster/doc-identity/)

 ## Getting started
-pull the image from docker and run it.
-Set the environment variable "Identity:AdminPassword" to a secure password for the container.
+Pull the image from docker and run it.
+Set the environment variable *"Identity:AdminPassword"* to a secure password for the container.
 Alternatevly set the password in the respective setting in appsettings.json if you run the app "directly".

 Right now this is a none generic identity server for the [docStack](https://github.com/schwamster/docStack) project.
 In order for this to work you will also have to add further configuration as environment variables:

 * Identity:DocStackAppHost => host and port of the frontend app "doc-stack-app"

+## Adding more Clients

+Right now only the doc-stack-app is configured as a client and only the doc-stack-app-api is registered as a api resource.
+Description of how to add more clients and resources will follow.

+## Adding users

+Right now doc-identity only allows an admin user to log on.
+The password has to be set as an env var (see Getting Started).
+More support for user management will follow.

 ## Adding External Identity Providers: